Kathleen Goodfellow: Philanthropy

 Goodfellow used her wealth to contribute to good causes, in particular children's charities.
 She was a member of the board of governors for the Royal Hospital in Donnybrook, near her home.

 In 1979 Goodfellow bequeathed ownership of The Grove to An Taisce, a charity that works to preserve and protect Ireland's natural and built heritage, on condition that it be maintained as a place of refuge for birds and plants.
 It is now known as the Morehampton Road Wildlife Sanctuary and is an example of conservation management in an urban setting, supporting a wealth of wildlife including bats, sparrowhawks, frogs and foxes.

 Goodfellow bequeathed the portraits Solomons had painted of her to the Model and Niland Collection in Sligo and the National Gallery of Ireland.

 Later life and death

 In 1939, Goodfellow fell while getting off a tram and broke her leg badly, which left her with a limp.
 She died aged 89 on 20 May 1980 and is buried with her parents in Mount Jerome cemetery.

 A plaque was erected in memory of her donation at The Grove on 19 October 2022.
 A plaque commemorating Estella Solomons was placed on the opposite gatepost.
-Her diaries, poems and literary manuscripts are held in the Trinity College Dublin archives.
+Goodfellow's diaries, poems and literary manuscripts are held in the Trinity College Dublin archives.